Romania in the Eurovision Song Contest 2019: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 28 January 2019, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 28 January 2019, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Romania was placed into the second semi-final, to be held on 16 May 2019, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Romania was set to perform in position 6, following the entry from Latvia and before the entry from Denmark.

 All three shows were broadcast in Romania on TVR 1, TVRi and TVR HD with commentary by Liana Stanciu and Bogdan Stănescu.
 The Romanian spokesperson, who announced the top 12-point score awarded by the Romanian jury during the final, was Ilinca who previously represented Romania in 2017.